finos/datahelix/docs/GettingStarted.md

 Click [here](https://finos.github.io/datahelix/playground/#ewogICAgImZpZWxkcyI6IFsKICAgICAgeyAibmFtZSI6ICJ1c2VybmFtZSIsICJ0eXBlIjogInN0cmluZyIgfSwKICAgICAgeyAibmFtZSI6ICJmaXJzdE5hbWUiLCAidHlwZSI6ICJmaXJzdG5hbWUiIH0sCiAgICAgIHsgIm5hbWUiOiAiYWdlIiwgInR5cGUiOiAiaW50ZWdlciIgfQogICAgXSwKICAgICJjb25zdHJhaW50cyI6IFsKICAgICAgICB7ICJmaWVsZCI6ICJ1c2VybmFtZSIsICJtYXRjaGluZ1JlZ2V4IjogIlthLXpdezEsMTB9IiB9LAogICAgICAgIHsgImZpZWxkIjogImFnZSIsICJncmVhdGVyVGhhbiI6IDAgfSwKICAgICAgICB7ICJmaWVsZCI6ICJhZ2UiLCAibGVzc1RoYW4iOiAxMDAgfQogICAgXQp9) to open the profile in the datahelix playground.

 Next, we'll add some conditional logic to give some of our users a job.
-Lets add a `job` field to the profile.
+Let's add a `job` field to the profile.
 We can use [faker](UserGuide.md#faker) to generate realistic looking job titles.
 From looking at the [`job.java`](https://github.com/DiUS/java-faker/blob/master/src/main/java/com/github/javafaker/Job.java) class in the faker docs we can see that we need to call the `title` method.
 We add this to the profile by adding the `faker.job.title` type to a field.

 Fields are non-nullable by default, however, you can indicate that a field is nullable.
-As we only want some users to have jobs, we should mark the `numberPlate` field as [`nullable`](UserGuide.md#nullable).
+As we only want some users to have jobs, we should mark the `jobTitle` field as [`nullable`](UserGuide.md#nullable).

 The new field we need to add is: